De rerum natura: Late antiquity and the Middle Ages

 After Lactantius's time, Lucretius was almost exclusively referenced or alluded to in a negative manner by the Church Fathers.
 The one major exception to this was Isidore of Seville, who at the start of the 7th century produced a work on astronomy and natural history dedicated to the Visigothic king Sisebut that was entitled De natura rerum.
-In both this work, and as well as his more well-known Etymologiae (c.
+In both this work and his more well-known Etymologiae (c.
 AD 600–625), Isidore liberally quotes from Lucretius a total of twelve times, drawing verses from all of Lucretius's books except his third.
-(About a century later, the British historian and Doctor of the Church Bede produced a work also called De natura rerum, partly based on Isidore's work but apparently ignorant of Lucretius's poem.)
+(About a century later, the English historian and Doctor of the Church Bede produced a work also called De natura rerum, partly based on Isidore's work but apparently ignorant of Lucretius's poem.)